 |769||MOWI Canada West||Young Pass||50.35014||-125.34217||3.2||Fallow|

-Under the Pacific Aquaculture Regulations, licence holders are required to submit to DFO reports that fall into two broad categories: scheduled reports and event-based reports.
-All reports are reviewed by DFO to validate content to ensure that they contain all elements required by the licence conditions, and to determine if they were submitted on time.
+Under the Pacific Aquaculture Regulations and the Aquaculture Activities Regulations, licence holders are required to submit reports to Fisheries and Oceans Canada (DFO) that fall into two broad categories: scheduled reports and event-based reports.
+All reports are reviewed by DFO to validate content, to ensure that they contain all elements required by the licence conditions, and to determine if they were submitted on time.
 When a report contains only minor administrative omissions or errors and the licence holder corrects these in a timely manner, the reports may be considered complete and on time.

 Long text version